Work. Happy.

 Type

-Full-Time, Permanent
+Permanent

 Closing Date

-Inspector Grade III – Regulatory Exposure Scientist
+The Role – Inspector Grade III – Chemicals Exposure Scientist (Regulatory)

-The successful candidate will work in multidisciplinary teams undertaking Competent Authority functions of the Authority at national and EU level.
+the Authority at national and EU level.

 The following is a non-exhaustive list of tasks for the role.